thomaserlang/tbot/README.md

-# TBot - Multiplatform streaming tools
+# TBot - Multistreaming tools

 A set of tools to help you manage your stream on multiple platforms in one place.
 With a focus on simplicity and ease of use.